gvwilson/thirdbit/_posts/2019/2019-03-12-reviewing-lessons.md

 title: "Reviewing Lessons"
 ---

-I had a great discussion yesterday with [Garrett Grolemund](https://github.com/garrettgman) about reviewing slides for lessons.
+I had a great discussion yesterday with a colleague about reviewing slides for lessons.
 We're teaching a class together next week, and while I'm happy waving my arms and telling stories, he likes to put lots of meaningful graphics in front of learners,